Ryan Kaine is on the hunt…

 Chapter 1

-Wednesday 3rd May – Danny Pinkerton
+Wednesday 5th May – Daniel Pinkerton

-Chequer Way, Amber Valley, Derbyshire, UK
+Chequer Way, Amber Valley, Derbyshire, England

 She’d been in the front passenger seat of a white Range Rover stuck in traffic, two miles from the Aspire Hospital, Nottingham—a traffic jam caused by the failed attempt on Melanie Archer’s life.

-In those few brief moments, the injured woman’s plight had touched Danny’s heart.
+In those few, brief moments, the injured woman’s plight had touched Danny’s heart.

 READ MORE

-At first, he assumed she’d just left the Aspire following a nose job, but the way she reacted to her driver’s aggressive proximity fired off warning bells in Danny’s head.
+At first, he assumed she’d just left the hospital following a nose job, but the way she reacted to her driver’s aggressive proximity fired off warning bells in Danny’s head.
 Then, after a brief exchange of words, the driver had raced away in the Range Rover, ignoring Danny’s request for a lift and leaving him standing in the driving rain.
-But as the driver made the turn, he showed Danny the SUV’s tailgate and the cherished licence number it carried, RNP 111.
+But as the driver made the turn, he showed Danny the SUV’s tailgate and the cherished licence number it carried, “RNP 111”.

 #